Earning an Ohio High School Diploma for the Classes of 2018 and 2019

 - College and career readiness tests - Earn remediation-free scores* in math and English language arts on the ACT or SAT.
 Your district chooses either the ACT or SAT.
 You will take a one-time statewide spring test in grade 11 for free. *Ohio’s university presidents set these scores, which are subject to change.

-COMMUNICATION TOOLS TO HELP DISTRICTS EXPLAIN the 2018 GRADUATION REQUIREMENTS
+COMMUNICATION TOOLS TO HELP DISTRICTS EXPLAIN the 2018 and 2019 GRADUATION REQUIREMENTS